Greenville, Oklahoma

 Greenville is an unincorporated community and census-designated place (CDP) in Love County, Oklahoma, United States.
 It was first listed as a CDP following the 2010 census.
+However, the settlement itself is old enough to appear on a 1911 Rand McNally map of the county.

 The CDP is in northeastern Love County, along U.S. Route 77, 5 mi north of Marietta, the county seat, and 12 mi south of Ardmore.
 Interstate 35 passes just west of Greenville, with access from Exit 21 (Oswalt Road) 2 mi to the north.